dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: This inquiry tests your understanding of specific business analysis tools.
 Corporate and technological structure mapping methods are employed to delineate vital organizational aspects like applications, data, locations, personnel, processes, and technology.
 This mapping forms the basis for a thorough evaluation of organizational capabilities.

 Question: Before transitioning to business analysis, you had a background in literature, which has led numerous senior executives to seek your help in crafting situation statements.
 This is primarily because:
-A: Your situation statements align with the company's mission, vision, goals, and objectives.
+A: Your situation statements align with the company's mission, vision, goals, and objectives and are succinct.
+This helps in gaining approval from the project sponsor.
 B: Your situation statements provide a thorough understanding of the opportunity or problem, its contributing factors, and overall impacts.
 C: Your situation statements comprehensively address the opportunity or problem and highlight both tangible and intangible benefits.
 D: Your situation statements are succinct, yet they effectively connect to the organization's mission, vision, goals, and objectives.